psychemedia/middle-english-romances/sir-amadace.md

 And bad ylk mon be blytbe.

 Then sey the knyght: " Is ther any mare f
-" Nai, sir, he seyd, wele motte ye fare!
+"Nai, sir, he seyd, wele motte ye fare!

 J have that ye me hyght." —
-" And, als far as x. pownde wyll take,
+"And, als far as x. pownde wyll take,
 J schall gare do, for that monnes sake,

 Soo that he have ryght.